Have you ever wondered guinea pigs can eat oranges?

 The major problems due to these acidic levels may start from mouth sores, different acidity problems for the stomach, and many issues related to the teeth of guinea pigs.

-As pigs are dependent on their teeth, it can be a great issue for the pig owners.
+As pigs depend on their teeth for digestion, it can be a great issue for pig owners.

 High potassium content

-This is not applicable to all the guinea pigs out there, but make sure your pet doesn’t have any kidney problems before feeding it oranges.
+This does not apply to all guinea pigs out there, but make sure your pet doesn’t have any kidney problems before feeding it oranges.

 When you start feeding oranges to your guinea pigs, you must give a small piece of a slice of it to see if they like it and can have it.